Skip to main content

 Method 1: Crochet Provisional Cast-On

-This is the most popular provisional method.
+This is the most popular provisional method because it is easy to learn and easy to unzip.
 You need a crochet hook, waste yarn in a smooth contrasting color, and your knitting needle.

-To unzip: find the end of the crochet chain where you cut the yarn.
-Pull the tail to undo the chain one stitch at a time, placing each revealed live stitch onto a needle.
+When you are ready to unzip, find the end of the crochet chain where you cut the yarn.
+Pull the tail to undo the chain one stitch at a time, placing each revealed live stitch onto a knitting needle as it comes free.

 Method 2: Invisible (Tubular) Provisional Cast-On